Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 pragmatic falsified/unfalsified results of a property checker, where there are non-excluded middles such as "don't know", "timed out" and "gave up"!

+### Smarter generators ###

+It's usually a good idea to write simple, straightforward properties like `notUnnormalEqNToItself`{.haskell}, which make strong claims over a broad space of input values.
+Sometimes it's a good idea to *also* have more specific properties tailored to important cases.
+For example, the predicate `normalEqNToItself`{.haskell} is actually `True`{.haskell} for the `Normal`{.haskell} subset of `Com`{.haskell}:

 ```{.haskell pipe="./show Main.hs"}
 normalNormalEqNToItself :: (Fuel, Normal) -> Bool
 normalNormalEqNToItself (n, x) = normalEqNToItself (n, toCom x)
 ```

+Checking this requires a generator which only produces `Normal`{.haskell}
+values.
+That's actually much easier than our attempts to normalise values *inside* a property, since generators are free to discard problematic values and try again!

 ```{.haskell pipe="./show Main.hs"}
 -- | Like genComN, but reduces its outputs to normal form.
 The fuel